 In addition to learning from what Italians eat, we can also can take a cue from the way they eat.
 Meals in the Mediterranean follow a much more relaxed pace and are a valued time to share with friends and family.
 They’re not fit in between errands and appointments, or eaten alone in front of the TV.
 Instead, they’re an opportunity to share a glass of wine, connect, and build the kind of vital relationships that are known to support longevity.

-So slow down, put away your smartphone, and enjoy your food with people who matter to you.
+So slow down, put away your smartphone, and enjoy your food with people who matter to you (even if virtually).
 Your body, mind, and spirit will thank you for it!

 Need ingredients for a healthy pasta dinner?
 Vervana has you covered – shop now!